itskundan-01/Warehouse-AI-Hackathon-/README.md

 4. Set up environment variables
    ```
    cp .env.example .env
-   # Edit .env file with your configuration (set MySQL, Redis, RabbitMQ, etc. to your local or cloud instances)
+   # Edit .env file with your configuration (set MongoDB, Redis, RabbitMQ, etc. to your local or cloud instances)
    ```

 5. Run database migrations (if needed)